renansan/slimming/README.md

 ### Grunt

-Grunt is a JavaScript task runner for automation of repetitive tasks like minification, compilation, testing, linting, etc. In Agile Image Optimizer it's used to run the `[imagemin](//github.com/gruntjs/grunt-contrib-imagemin 'grunt-contrib-imagemin: "Minify images."')` task, the module used to compress the images.
+Grunt is a JavaScript task runner for automation of repetitive tasks like minification, compilation, testing, linting, etc. In Slimming it's used to run the `[imagemin](//github.com/gruntjs/grunt-contrib-imagemin 'grunt-contrib-imagemin: "Minify images."')` task, the module used to compress the images.

 You need to install Nodejs and run `npm install -g grunt-cli` (you may need to use sudo or run it as administrator) to install globlally both Grunt command line tools and Bower.